Holes in Convex and Simple Drawings: Introduction

 In the last decades, holes were intensively studied for the setting of point sets.
-Our focus will be on determining the existence of holes in various layers of the convexity hierarchy introduced by Arroyo et al.\ \cite{ArroyoMRS2022}, which give a more fine-grained layering between geometric drawings and simple drawings.
+Our focus lies on determining the existence of holes in convex drawings, the most general class of the convexity hierarchy introduced by Arroyo, McQuillan, Richter, and Salazar~\cite{ArroyoMRS2022}, which gives a more fine-grained layering between geometric drawings and simple drawings.
 The basis to define convexity are \emph{triangles}, which are subdrawings induced by three vertices.
-Since in a simple drawing incident edges do not cross, a triangle separates the plane (resp.\ the sphere) into two connected components.
+Since in a simple drawing incident edges do not cross, a triangle separates the plane (respectively the sphere) into two connected components.
 The closure of each of the components is called a \emph{side} of the triangle.
 A side $S$ is \emph{convex} if, for every pair of vertices in~$S$, the connecting edge is fully contained in~$S$.
-A simple drawing $\calD$ of $K_n$ is \begin{itemize} \item \emph{convex} if every triangle in $\calD$ has a convex side; \item \emph{h-convex} (hereditarily convex) if there is a choice of a convex side $S_T$ for every triangle $T$ such that, for every triangle $T'$ contained in $S_T$, it holds $S_{T'} \subseteq S_T$; \item \emph{f-convex} (face convex) if there is a marking face~$F$ in the plane such that for all triangles the side not containing $F$ is convex. \end{itemize}
+A simple drawing $\calD$ of $K_n$ is \begin{itemize} \item \emph{convex} if every triangle in $\calD$ has a convex side; \item \emph{h-convex} (hereditarily convex) if there is a choice of a convex side $S_T$ for every triangle $T$ such that, for every triangle $T'$ contained in $S_T$, it holds that $S_{T'} \subseteq S_T$; \item \emph{f-convex} (face convex) if there is a marking face~$F$ in the plane such that for all triangles the side not containing $F$ is convex. \end{itemize}

 The class of f-convex drawings is related to pseudolinear drawings.
 A \emph{pseudolinear drawing} is a simple drawing in the plane such that the edges can be extended to an arrangement of pseudolines.
 A \emph{pseudoline} is a simple curve partitioning the plane into two unbounded components and in an \emph{arrangement} each pair of pseudolines has exactly one point in common, which is a proper crossing.
-As shown by Arroyo et al.~\cite{ArroyoMRS2017_pseudolines}, a simple drawing of $K_n$ is pseudolinear if and only if it is f-convex and the marking face $F$ is the unbounded face.
-For more information about the convexity hierarchy we refer the reader to~\cite{ArroyoMRS2017_pseudolines,ArroyoMRS2022,ArroyoRS21_pscircle,BFSSS_TDCTCG_2022}.
+As shown by Arroyo, McQuillan, Richter, and Salazar~\cite{ArroyoMRS2017_pseudolines}, a simple drawing of $K_n$ is pseudolinear if and only if it is f-convex and the marking face $F$ is the unbounded face.
+For more details on the convexity hierarchy and the classes it contains, we refer the reader to~\cite{ArroyoMRS2017_pseudolines,ArroyoMRS2022,ArroyoRS21_pscircle,BFSSS_TDCTCG_2022}.